 Work of the Volunteer Staff

 The Volunteer Staff will participate in all aspects of the archaeological fieldwork under the supervision of a staff of field archaeologists and technical experts, all of whom have extensive field experience and advanced academic training in classical archaeology.
-Volunteers will be trained in the basic techniques of excavation: working with pick, trowel, shovel, and wheelbarrow; cleaning and investigating stratigraphy; delicate cleaning of artifacts in the ground; sifting of excavated earth and techniques of flotation; washing and basic conservation of pottery and other objects; clerical work involved in the keeping of excavation records.
+Volunteers will be trained in the basic techniques of excavation: working with various tools; cleaning and investigating stratigraphy; delicate cleaning of artifacts in the ground; sifting of excavated earth and techniques of flotation; washing and basic conservation of pottery and other objects; clerical work involved in the keeping of excavation records, among other duties.
+Students will also receive training in various scientific methods and techniques.
 Tasks will be assigned in rotation, and volunteers are expected to participate in all of them.
 Room and a modest allowance for board are provided for the time volunteers are working at the excavations.
 Travel arrangements to and from Greece are the responsibility of each volunteer.

 The Summer Season

-The excavations are planned for eight weeks beginning early June and continuing until early August.
-Fieldwork is in progress five days a week, Monday through Friday, from 7 a.m. to 3 p.m. with a 30-minute break at midmorning.
+The excavations are planned for eight weeks, June 10 to August 2, 2024.
+Fieldwork is in progress five days a week, Monday through Friday, from 7 a.m. to 3 p.m. with a 30-minute break at midmorning, and some post-excavation duties will run until 5 p.m.
 Volunteers are expected to be on the site during these hours and to work at the excavations for a minimum of six weeks.
-As noted above, preference is given to those applicants who can work the full eight weeks.

 Members of the Volunteer Staff will be provided with living accommodations in Athens at no cost during the time they are working for the excavations.
 Small groups of volunteers will share rented apartments in the Pangrati district of Athens, a short distance from the American School, approximately a 30-minute walk from the excavations.
 No provisions can be made for spouses or roommates unless they are also accepted as volunteers in their own right.